-This award granted to St. Norbert College created a 30-hour summer institute to meet the needs for professional development programs for social studies teachers specifically in the use of teaching with primary sources—with an inquiry-based approach (C3 framework).
-Participants engaged in activities to learn how geographic themes and primary sources can be incorporated into any type of social studies lesson, and to guide them through the vast collections available on the Library of Congress’ website.
-The target audience for this project was U.S. History teachers and social studies teachers in grades 6 through 12.
+This award, granted to St. Norbert College, created a 30-hour summer institute to meet the needs of professional development programs for social studies teachers, specifically in the use of teaching with primary sources with an inquiry-based approach (the C3 framework).
+Participants engaged in activities to learn how geographic themes and primary sources can be incorporated into any type of social studies lesson, and to guide them through the vast collections available on the Library of Congress website.
+The target audience for this project was U.S. History teachers and social studies teachers in Grades 6 through 12.

 Contact: Mark Bockenhauer

 This grant, awarded to Wisconsin Council for the Social Studies, provided professional development opportunities to social studies teachers on the use of archives from the Library of Congress to prepare students for 21st-century learning.
 In social studies, this includes helping students to become more creative, better communicators, thoughtful problem solvers, effective collaborators, and efficient technology users.
 This seminar included the framework for 21st-century skills and examples from projects from the Library of Congress projects that assisted teachers in understanding what this framework means for classroom teachers.

 This grant, awarded to Elkhorn Area School District, trained teachers and library media specialists on how to teach with primary source documents in a newly updated social studies curriculum.
 Participants from the elementary, middle, and high school levels posted at least four grade-appropriate lessons on a shared drive so other teachers in the district can access them.
 A staff member was recruited to become a primary source trainer for the district and train other teachers.
 The goals of this project were to develop a general awareness of the digital collections from the Library of Congress, locate and use these sources efficiently and effectively, be able to discern the value of each primary source, examine history as a discipline, and to build community.